What Leaders Must Do to Manage Remote Teams Without Burnout

 According to the Harvard Business Review, nearly 70% of remote employees face challenges when it comes to unclear direction from their superiors.
 When people do not know what is expected of them, minor misunderstandings can easily escalate into serious issues.

 Create designated communication channels: for example, Slack for quick updates and video for weekly calls.
 Please specify the expected response times and appropriate logging-off periods.
-Insist that people maintain a separate work schedule so they do not feel they always have to be available.
+Insist that people maintain a separate work schedule so they do not feel they always have to be available, which supports remote team management strategies.

 2. Focus on Results, Not Control

 According to the Gallup Workplace Study, the teams built on trust are up to 50% more productive and much happier in total.
-Instead of controlling every detail, concentrate on the only thing that counts—the result.
+Instead of controlling every detail, concentrate on the only thing that counts—the result—especially when you manage remote teams.

 Establish clear objectives, provide deliverables, and let the employees choose their path to reach the goal.
 Trust people, and they will take the initiative and use all their creativity.
-Meanwhile, the micromanagement will only put strain on the employees and kill their motivation.
+Meanwhile, micromanagement will only put strain on employees and undermine efforts to prevent burnout in remote teams.

 3. Support Mental Health and Well-Being